 - By origin:

-Kidney disease in dogs can occur as an independent (primary) pathology, and as a result of complications of major diseases (secondary).
-Secondary renal failure occurs against the background of impaired functions of the immune system (autoimmune diseases), vascular pathologies, which occur as a thrombosis, thromboembolism, arterial hypertension.
+Kidney diseases in dogs can occur as an independent (primary) pathology, or as a result of complications of the underlying diseases (secondary).
+Secondary renal failure occurs against a background of impaired immune system functions (autoimmune diseases), vascular pathologies that occur as thrombosis, thromboembolism, and arterial hypertension.

 Common symptoms of kidney failure

-Kidney diseases in dogs are accompanied by common symptoms, but there are also manifestations, characteristic only for a certain type of pathology.
-External manifestations of renal failure include the following symptoms:
+Kidney diseases in dogs are accompanied by common symptoms, but there are manifestations that are characteristic only for a certain type of pathology.
+The following symptoms are related to external manifestations of renal failure:

 - lethargy and fatigue of the animal;